 Do you need to tweak your approach knowing the scenario?

 Once your team has created scenarios, they should be categorized as “realistic,” “pessimistic,” or “desired” scenarios.
-Categorizing scenarios can help organization leaders see the bigger picture instead of depending on data points that cannot foresee the future.
+Categorizing "what if" scenarios can help organization leaders see the bigger picture instead of depending on data points that cannot foresee the future.

 Scenario planning can help businesses prepare for the unknowns of tomorrow.
 As time goes on and reality shifts, organizations can return to the original scenario plans and adjust objectives according to changes.
 Scenario planning can be modified to fit the ever-changing environment.